indico/indico-user-docs/user_guide/conference_abstract_call.md

 ## Open the Call for Abstracts

 From the same management page, you can click on _Schedule_ and select the start, the end and modification deadline of your call for abstracts.
-Otherwise, if you want to open it right away, simply click on “start now”.
+Otherwise, if you want to open it right away, simply click on _Start now_.

-Click on _Switch to display view_ to see what you have done.